 An interview to Lachlan Campbell

 Hi Lac!
 We have talked already several times.
-But today, we’ll know you a bit more and learn about the service that you’re doing to the surf industry writing these great articles.
+But today, we’ll know you a bit more and learn about the service that you’re doing to the surf industry writing these great articles as a surf copywriter.
 How are you?

 Good thanks.
 Currently enjoying the European summer in Portugal